220321-NET/P1-doanleo/README.md

 ---
 todo
 ---
-make the rest of the dl async
+ask her for an example on routing

-figure out how to pass multiple parameters into a get post put figure out how to split up controller set up controllers to properly use everything set up http service convert BL references in the UI to HTTP service
+set up http service

+convert BL references in the UI to HTTP service

 move UI out of backend

+--did--
+added a get password to interact with the UI layer, converted everything i could to async, prob undo that later figured out how to split up controller for now

  "GetStreamAsync("Issues")" issues is the url

+---for httpservice later when calling a multiparameter method--- for user auth,
+//multiple parameter
+[HttpGet("details")]
+public IActionResult Details(int id, string first)

+/details?id=2&&first=csharp

+link?var=x &&
+&& notes next parameter

 >
 ui stuff, set up HTTPservice with all the old bl/dl stuff assign it to the menu factory